They Walk. They Talk. They Kill. That is Dolls’s tagline, which puts it neatly in line with other misleadingly marketed doll-based movies.

 There isn’t a whole lot of depth to the story, but the fairytale celebration of childhood, and a fable-esque punishment of those who have grown cynical has a gleeful menace to it.
 The cast, too, is serviceable.
 Guy Rolfe and Hilary Mason, old pros as they are, are probably the more familiar faces, though model Bunty Bailey is recognizable from A-ha’s

 Take On Me.
 It isn’t an ensemble dreams are made of, but it works well enough.

 Maybe what it all came down to for Young Me was just that: Elements that worked well enough, and a gee-whiz factor that was eerie rather than scary.
 It was something to watch, rooting for the girl and her protector while boo-hiss-ing those who wouldn’t let kids being kids.

 It looks slick still, Madonna-like fashion aside, and it’s grotesquely fun.
 Today, it is, to me, more a celebration of my childhood than it is of filmmaking, and that’s OK.
 What Dolls would mean for you, though?
 I honestly have no idea.

-From Letterboxd: A precocious girl, her nasty parents, two punk-rock losers and a weak-kneed salesman inadvertently become the guests of two ghoulish senior citizens in their dark, haunted mansion.
+Letterboxd summary: A precocious girl, her nasty parents, two punk-rock losers and a weak-kneed salesman inadvertently become the guests of two ghoulish senior citizens in their dark, haunted mansion.
 The old couple makes and collects dolls that, when not sitting still like good little mannequins, creep around in the night, offing the guests one by one.